 Protect the Adirondacks is committed to expanding the public Forest Preserve.

 Legal Action: Protect the Adirondacks is currently engaged in a 6-year lawsuit with the Department of Environmental Conservation and the Adirondack Park Agency where we alleged major violations of Article 14 in the construction of over 30 miles of new road-like Class II Community Connector Snowmobile Trails.
 These trails were the beginning of a new network of over 250 miles of new motorized trails.
 Every mile of new Class II trail saw over 1 acre of land cleared and nearly 1,000 trees of all sizes destroyed.
 These trails are graded and flattened with heavy machinery and are often planted with grass because the forest understory has been destroyed (see above).
 Class II trails are fundamentally different from all other trails in the Forest Preserve.
 The Class II trail network marked the largest expansion of motorized uses in the 125 year history of the Forest Preserve.
 This lawsuit has been a major effort by Protect the Adirondacks.
 We won an injunction to stop trail construction in 2016, went to trial in 2017, received an adverse ruling by the trial judge in 2017, and won on appeal in 2019.
-We’re now defending the part of the lawsuit that we won and appealing on one count that we lost at the NYS Court of Appeals, the state’s highest court.
-This is a complex case; read about Article 14 and word “timber” here.
-The decision in this case will have a long-term impact on the management of the Forest Preserve.
+In 2021, the state’s highest court upheld the Appellate Court decision and expanded on its meaning and impact, awarding a major victory for Protect the Adirondacks and the Forest Preserve.
+Click here to read more.

 Protect the Adirondacks undertakes legal action only as a last resort when all others efforts have failed to convince state agencies or other governmental bodies to obey the law.